-We talked to Manfred van der Voort of ICR3ATE on how they help you convert good ideas into a functional prototype to conquer the market and here is what he said about it.
+Manfred van der Voort of ICR3ATE tells us how they can help you convert good ideas into a functional prototype to conquer the market.

 First of all, how are you and your family doing in these COVID-19 times?